 While using the social narrative above is a beneficial resource for preparing your child for Brood X, it isn’t my only advice for you.

 - Positively frame the topic of cicadas.
 Explain that this a rare experience to witness, and the next time they see Brood X will be 17 years from now.
 Let your child explore cicadas in their way.
 Take them outside and find a cicada for them to look at and touch if they feel comfortable.

 - Explain to your child that Brood X will only be visiting for a couple of months.
 It’s important for children to understand that Brood X will not be here permanently and this is phenomenon is only temporary.
 Then reassure your child that cicadas won’t hurt them during their visit.

 - While I encourage outdoor activity, if your child wants to stay inside more than usual, know that is okay.
 If the insects are causing a lot of stress, your child should play inside temporarily.
 To encourage being outside, you can research when cicadas are least active and take your child outdoors during those times—even if it’s for a quick walk for them to get some fresh air.

 - Use noise-canceling headphones.
 We know cicadas can be extremely loud, and for children with autism or sensory issues, it can be very upsetting.
-Utilize noise-canceling headphones to help your child tolerate the cicada’s singing.
+Use noise-canceling headphones to help your child tolerate the cicada’s singing.

-We know these little creatures can be a lot for children to digest, but I hope that utilizing the social narrative and following the advice above, it will bring your child comfort as they adjust.
+We know these little creatures can be a lot for children to digest, but I hope that using the social narrative and following the advice above, it will bring your child comfort as they adjust.
 For additional training and to learn more, please visit the Division of Developmental and Behavioral Pediatrics.